tjshiu/Computer-Science-Topics/JavaScript/dynamicProgramming/README.md

 # Dynamic Programming

+Dynamic Programming is an algorithmic paradigm that solves a given complex problem by breaking it into subproblems and storing the results of subproblems to avoid computing the same results again.

 Recursion can be a great for us to break apart problems into smaller chunks.
 However, this technique often comes with significant performance costs.
 For example...

 ``` JavaScript